ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

 - **Set Buttons**: Buttons to the right of each color picker
   - "Set" next to Focus color instantly applies the chosen Focus color (when in Focus mode and Solid Color is selected)
   - "Set" next to Break color instantly applies the chosen Break color (when in Break mode and Solid Color is selected)
-  - These do not reset timers or close the menu
+  - These do not reset timers or close the popup
 - **Apply Button**: Applies the new settings and resets the timer
   - Enables Pomodoro mode (Focus/Break cycling)
   - Applies selected background style and colors
   - Resets timer state
   - Starts with Focus mode
   - Starts music if in auto mode
+  - Closes the settings popup automatically

+#### Timer Settings Section
+- **Access**: Click settings button (⚙️) and navigate to Timer Settings section in popup (Note: This section is hidden by default)
+- **Timer Input**: Text field to set timer duration in minutes (default: 25)
+- **Background Type**: Dropdown to select background style
+  - **Liquid Glass**: Animated gradient background with flowing effects (default)
+  - **Solid Color**: Solid block color background
+- **Color Picker**: Appears when "Solid Color" is selected
+  - Choose any color for the background
+  - Default: Dark blue-black (#0b0f14)
+- **Dropdown Styling**: Background dropdown uses a black menu/selection for clarity
+- **Apply Button**: Applies the new settings and resets the timer
+  - Sets timer to simple focus-only mode (no Pomodoro cycling)
+  - Applies selected background style
+  - Resets timer state
+  - Starts music if in auto mode
-  - Closes the menu automatically
+  - Closes the settings popup automatically

 ### 🎬 Animation System